 During construction phase, air pollutants will be emitted from the equipment and construction vehicles are expected to remain low.
-Local residents in the vicinity of the work sites will be temporarily disturbed by the limited dust effluence.
+Local residents and road users in the vicinity of the work sites will be temporarily disturbed by the limited dust effluence.
 The overall impacts, however, are expected to remain low.